Nemacolin: Later years and death

 After blazing the trails, Nemacolin moved the remainder of his tribe to a site alternately known as Shawnee Town or Neal's Landing on what later became known as Blennerhassett Island in the Ohio River, today part of West Virginia.
 After the peace treaty, as he had after blazing the trail with Cresap and Gist, Nemocolin renewed his tribe's claim that Penn and subsequent settlers had broken the treaty terms in establishing permanent settlements in what had been his tribe's lands, to no avail.
 Nemacolin died on the island in 1767, and European settlers soon laid claim to that land.

 Legacy

 After the American Revolution once again permitted trans-Allegheny settlement, settlers named the route for the general rather than the Native American ally.
 Decades later, the National Road was built over parts of Nemacolin's Path.

 A statue honoring Chief Nemacolin stands in the country club at Nemacolin Woodlands Resort, named after the chieftain in the early 20th century.

 Nemacolin, Pennsylvania in Greene County was a planned community developed in the early 20th century around steelworks.

-The site now known as Nemacolin's Castle in Brownsville may well have been visited by Chief Nemacolin, for a fireplace dates from the late 18th century, and the site had been inhabited by Native American peoples (probably the south Algonkian-speaking Shawnee who may have had mounds there).
+The site now known as Nemacolin's Castle in Brownsville, Pennsylvania may well have been visited by Chief Nemacolin, for a fireplace dates from the late 18th century, and the site had been inhabited by Native American peoples (probably the south Algonkian-speaking Shawnee who may have had mounds there).
 However, that building was long known as Bowman's castle, after three generations of merchant-industrialists.